bihealth/kiosc-server/docs/source/apps_containers_create.rst

 Container templates
 ^^^^^^^^^^^^^^^^^^^

-To make use of the container templates, select a template from the top-hand dropdown menu and click ``Get``.
+It is often the case that the same type of container will be used multiple times across the site.
+To save some time and reduce the chances of mistakes, Kiosc provides container templates.
+To make use of them, select a template from the top-hand dropdown menu and click ``Get``.
 This will populate all form fields that are set in the template with you create form.
 Anything you already entered will be overwritten.
 The prefix ``[Site-wide]`` or ``[Project-wide]`` indicates whether this template is either a site-wide or a project-wide template.
+By default, one template for an example Shiny app is available (it does not contain any meaningful data and is just meant as a toy example).
+Admins can then create additional site-wide templates.

+Registry user and Registry password
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+If the Docker image is hosted in a private container registry, you can specify the user and password credentials in the form.
+For example, if the image is in a `GitLab container registry <https://docs.gitlab.com/user/packages/container_registry/>`__, you will first need to generate an access token first, and then use it as the ``Registry password`` field.
+In general, images can be downloaded from private registry only after running the ``docker login`` `command <https://docs.docker.com/reference/cli/docker/login/>`__.
+The fields ``Registry user`` and ``Registry password`` mirror the credentials that you have to ender with ``docker login``.
+Note that after creating the container the credentials will not be visible anymore, but they will be replaced everywhere by a ``<masked>`` token.

 Environment
 ^^^^^^^^^^^